-Since 2011, the number of antidumping, import and countervailing duties levied against parts of the solar PV supply chain has increased from just one import tax (in Brazil) to 16 duties and import taxes, with another 8 other policies under consideration.
+Since 2011, the number of antidumping, import and countervailing duties levied against parts of the solar PV supply chain has increased from just one import tax (in Brazil) to 17 duties and import taxes, with another 8 other policies under consideration.
 For instance, to protect its polysilicon industry, China started imposing antidumping and countervailing duties on polysilicon producers in the European Union, the United States and Korea in 2014.

 Similarly, India introduced antidumping and countervailing duties on glass for solar panels from China in 2016 and from Malaysia in 2019.
-In 2021, antidumping and countervailing duties and import tariffs on solar modules covered 8% of solar module demand, excluding China's domestic demand.
-However, this share is set to climb to 15% this year because India has begun to impose a customs duty on modules from China.
+In 2021, antidumping and countervailing duties and import tariffs on solar modules covered 17% of solar module demand, excluding China's domestic demand.
+However, this share is set to climb to 19% this year because India has begun to impose customs duties on imports.